AromaKitsune/Windows-XAML-Styles/README.md

 * Calendar:
   * Changed the circle shaped day/month/year slots to square shaped ones
   * Removed the focus assist section
+* Control Center
+  * Appears from the right (instead of bottom), just like the Notification Center
-* Large album art image for the Control Center's Media Controls
+  * Large album art image for the Media Controls
 * Translucent Text Input background
   * ℹ️ Read the "further configuration" section after first applying styles.